polarfire-soc/polarfire-soc-video-kit-reference-design/Readme.md

 The XML file is used by the PolarFire SoC Configuration Generator to generate configuration header files for bare metal applications.
 The MSS component file can be imported into a Libero SoC design and used in the FPGA design flow.

-A saved configuration for the PolarFire SoC MSS Configurator is available in the "script_support" folder and can be opened by the PolarFire SoC MSS Configurator.
+A saved configuration for the PolarFire SoC MSS Configurator is available in the "src" folder and can be opened by the PolarFire SoC MSS Configurator.
 These configurations will match the MSS configuration used in the design and can be used to regenerate XML and a Libero component.
-For argument based designs, MSS configuration files will be generated in the script_support/additional_configurations/[configuration name] directory when a design is generated.
+For argument based designs, MSS configuration files will be generated in the src/MSS_SEV/[configuration name] directory when a design is generated.

 ## XML

 The Microcontroller Subsystem (MSS) configuration is captured in an XML file that is then used by the PolarFire SoC Configuration Generator to generate configuration header files.
 These header files are compiled as part of the MPFS HAL startup code to configure the system at power on.

 XML generated for all available configurations is provided in the "XML" folder.

-## BFM Simulation

-A SmartDesign test bench can be generated along with the SmartDesign containing the reference design by passing the "BFM_SIMULATION" argument when generating the design.
-This test bench will allow the user to run BFM simulations of the PolarFire SoC MSS.
-A custom wave.do file is imported to add signals and updated BFM scripts are also imported.
-To run a BFM simulation:
-1. Open the "Stimulus Hierarchy" in Libero SoC
-2. Right click on "Test_bench" from the hierarchy
-3. Select "Simulate Pre-Synth Design" and "Open Interactively"

-Commands for BFM simulations can be updated by editing the ".vec" files in the Simulation folder which is accessible under the "Files" tab of Libero SoC.

 ## Setting the boot mode and programming the eNVM